-- Implement a technology licensing program to commercialize our intellectual property, including our GABRIEL Connection TechnologyTM. - Establish VirnetX as the exclusive universal registry of secure domain names and to enable our customers to act as registrars for their users and broker secure communication between users on different registries. - Leverage our existing technology to develop a suite of products that can be sold directly to end-user enterprises.
+- Actively promote our Gabriel Secure Communication Platform[TM] and Gabriel Collaboration Suite[TM] products in the general market for sale directly to end-user enterprises with targeted promotions and other marketing programs. - Continue to grow our technology licensing program to commercialize our intellectual property, including our GABRIEL Connection TechnologyTM by adding more licensees in partnership with IPValue. - Establish VirnetX as the exclusive universal registry of secure domain names and to enable our customers to act as registrars for their users and broker secure communication between users on different registries.